If you're looking for the best budget inkjet printer, we've got you covered right here.

 Best Budget Inkjet Printer Canon - Canon PIXMA TS702

-The Canon PIXMA TS702 looks like an immense choice if you're wanting more of a heavy duty looking inkjet printer with a feature set to match.
+The Canon PIXMA TS702 looks like an immense choice if you're wanting more of a heavy-duty inkjet printer with a feature set to match.

-This is a marvellous choice if you're wanting a larger printer as it features a capacity of 500 sheets, meaning it should be able to fit neatly an entire ream of paper of inside before needing to change anything.
+Quite a large printer, it features a capacity of 500 sheets, meaning it should be able to fit an entire ream of paper inside before you need to change anything.

-If you're wanting a speedy printer too, then the Canon PIXMA TS702 also has the ability to print 37 pages per minute, which is rather handy, especially if you are working with some larger printer loads.
+If you're wanting a speedy printer too, then the Canon PIXMA TS702 also has the ability to print 37 pages per minute, which is handy if you're working with larger printer loads.